Wolfernio/MarkovChainsGenerator/README.md

 Commas and full stops are treated as words too.

 ## What if I don't trust you?
-After looking through the code, feel free to compile with `mvn install`.
+After looking through the code, feel free to compile with `mvn package`.
 This will create an executable jar in the `target` directory.
 Otherwise, check the [releases](https://github.com/michael-ryan/ChatterBot/releases) page and download the latest jar.

 ## Why would I use it?
 I don't know.
 It's a bit of a laugh I guess.